 - Certified copy of Business License or Incorporation documents

 - Investment Single -

 - Investment Family 4 -

 - Financing available No

-Due to its strategic position, located between Europe and Asia as well as between three seas, Turkey has been a historical crossroads between Eastern and Western cultures and civilizations.
-Its territory has been home to several great civilizations such as the Persian Empire, Ancient Greece, Roman Empire, Byzantine Empire and the Ottoman Empire, among others.
+Due to its strategic position, located between Europe and Asia as well as between three seas, Turkey is a historical crossroads between Eastern and Western cultures and civilizations.
+Its territory has been home to several great civilizations such as the Persian Empire, Ancient Greece, the Roman Empire, the Byzantine Empire and the Ottoman Empire, among others.

 The country is inhabited by 80 million people.
 Its capital is Ankara, although its most populated city, as well as financial, cultural and commercial center, is Istanbul.
 Its official language is Turkish and its official currency is the Turkish Lira (TRY).

 To be a tax resident in Turkey, an individual must have their legal residency in Turkey or stay at least 6 months per year in the country.
 Persons who stay more than 6 months due to a temporary assignment, may be considered as non-residents.

 Residents are subject to tax on their worldwide income, while non-residents pay taxes on their Turkish-source income.